-Better sustainability performance is the key to reach a more conscious, Triple Bottom Line outcome of I4.0 I4.0 and sustainability has gained momentum in academic, managerial and policy debate, however most action stops here.
+Sustainability as the Goal and not the By-Product Better sustainability performance is the key to reaching a more conscious, Triple Bottom Line outcome of I4.0 I4.0 and sustainability has gained momentum in academic, managerial and policy debate however, most action stops here.
 While I4.0 has the potential to support sustainability performance - this is not a given, with the risk of increased waste production and higher energy demand also a very possible reality if a conscious and holistic approach is not taken.
 Now it is necessary to build direct links between I4.0 and its impact on the Sustainable Development Goals.
 At the same time, manufacturers should act critically upon unintended consequences and tensions that may arise within this transfo mation.
 These actions are important to ensure equal efforts across all three areas of the Triple Bottom Line are taken, rather than seeing the common example of people and the planet as only secondary to profit.
 KEY SIGNALS

-INTERVIEW "Sustainability means to understand the issue and to tackle it jointly" Cooperation is key but there are both legal and mental barriers to overcome
+INTERVIEW "Sustainability means to understand the issue and to tackle it jointly" Cooperation is key but there are both legal and mental barriers to overcome.